College of Nursing and Health Care Professions

-Admission Requirements for Clinical Coursework (Effective for Summer 2018)
+Admission Requirements for Clinical Coursework (Effective for Fall 2018 – Summer 2019)

-Pre-licensure applicants fulfilling the following requirements at the application deadline for the semester in which they are applying will be reviewed for secondary acceptance into the clinical portion of the program.
+Pre-licensure applicants fulfilling the following requirements by the application deadline for the semester in which they are applying, will be reviewed for secondary acceptance into the clinical portion of the program.
 Applicants must:

-- Meet or exceed required minimum GPA and HESI entrance exam scores
+- Meet or exceed required minimum GPA and HESI A2 entrance exam scores

 - Pass approved GCU background check